black-punkduck/MakeHuman-Helpers/README.md

 ## Create mirror table

 A small skript to create a mirror table of vertices from a symmetric (y-axis) wavefront (.obj) file.
-This table is used for symmetrizing objects
+This table is used for symmetrizing objects.
+Normally a deviation (MAXDIST) of 0.0 is allowed.
+If you edit your mesh in mirror mode set deviation to e.g. 0.001.

-    create_mirror_tab.py [-h] [-b base_object]
+    create_mirror_tab.py [-h] [-b base_object] [-m MAXDIST]

 The table contains all vertex numbers, mirror vertex numbers and orientations (l = left, r = right, m = mid)